 Unable to help myself, I chimed up that I knew him.
 Duncan didn't believe me at first, until I told him that I had met with him in New York.
 I cheekily asked if when he called him back, he could ask how Mr Smith was doing with my script Contingency as I was still waiting to hear what he thought of my second draft.
 See what I did there?
 Second draft...

 Duncan said nothing, went into his office and called Mr Smith back.
-Five minutes later, he stormed out of his office and summoned me inside for an instant meeting.
+Five minutes later, he stormed out of his office and summoned me inside for a meeting.

 I sat there in his office, among his six or seven dogs and we talked... for an hour.
 I watched his four assistants outside have a literal meltdown due to this unscheduled meeting.
 Ultimately, he told me I should call him when I was successful.
 I replied that I wouldn't have to as he would be the one calling me, but, as always, I said this with a grin.
 He said my attitude would get me far.

 After this, I was never hired by ICM again - probably as they realized it wasn't safe to have a real wannabe writer running around in there.
-I did learn quite a bit and got to fangirl all over Roger Deakins when he came in to meet with his agent one day.
-He was lovely.
-He gave me a hug and said I'd made his career as he had never been fangirled over before!
+I did learn quite a bit and got to fangirl all over Roger A. Deakins when he came in to meet with his agent one day.
+He was so lovely.
+He gave me a hug and said I'd made his career as he had never had this kind of treatment before!

-Roger, if you ever read this, please can we work together :).
+Roger, if you ever read this, please please can we work together?!
+I am one of your biggest fans!

 In the end, Mr Smith passed on my script too.
 He was very nice about it, but though he appreciated and thought I did good work on the second draft, it wasn't right for their slate.